-Tom’s practice encompasses a broad range of commercial litigation and arbitration with a particular focus on international arbitration, professional liability, construction and engineering, information technology and banking and financial services disputes.
+Thomas Ogden’s practice encompasses a wide range of litigation and arbitration both domestically and abroad, with a particular focus on commercial disputes, civil fraud, professional liability, construction and engineering, information technology and banking and financial services disputes.

 Further details of Tom’s practice and experience can be found below.